 Hardin County Habitat for Humanity (HCHFH) revitalizes neighborhoods and builds simple, decent, affordable housing for low-income families in Hardin County.
 HCHFH is an independent affiliate of Habitat for Humanity International, a global home building movement.
 Habitat welcomes people from all walks of life to partner in serving families in need and creating a better community for everyone who lives here.

 Founded in 1992, Hardin County Habitat for Humanity has been providing homeownership opportunities for hardworking families for 26 years.
-Habitat serves Hardin County, KY, and has built 65 homes in partnership with local families.
+Habitat serves Hardin County, KY, and has built over 65 homes in partnership with local families.
 Collectively, Habitat for Humanity has built over 1,000,000 homes worldwide, averaging one home every seven minutes.